jlengstorf/code.lengstorf.com/content/blog/learn-rollup-js.md

 ```

 In our configuration, we're going to find every occurence of `ENV` and replace it with _either_ the value of `process.env.NODE_ENV` — the conventional way of setting the environment in Node apps — or "development".
 We use `JSON.stringify()` to make sure the value is wrapped in double quotes, since `ENV` is not.

+To make sure we don't cause issues with third-party code, we also set the `exclude` property to ignore our `node_modules` directory and all the packages it contains.
+(Thanks to [@wesleycoder for the heads-up on this](https://github.com/jlengstorf/learn-rollup/issues/3).)

 #### Check the results.